By Drs. Myron Cohen and Wafaa El-Sadr

 As the global community finds itself increasingly overwhelmed with COVID-19 developments, it’s a good time to go back to basics and review public health strategies that have proven successful for generations.
 Humans have since time immemorial been confronted by new microbes – “emerging pathogens.”
 Whenever this happens, it brings great alarm.
 But we have been here before with HIV, Zika, SARS and many other microbes, each of which lives (and dies) by its own rules.
 The same steps that led to discovering how to prevent the transmission of earlier emerging pathogens are being put to work to fight COVID-19.

 As with any disease, the goals for COVID-19 are prevention and treatment.
 The first priority in prevention is to understand what governs the behavior of the organism and its intersection with us, the human host.
-To prevent COVID-19, we must understand how SARS-CoV-2, the virus that causes the disease, is transmitted, who gets infected, under what conditions, and how much virus is needed to cause infection.
+To prevent COVID-19, we must understand how SARS-CoV-2, the virus that causes the disease, is transmitted, who acquires it, under what conditions, and how much virus is needed to cause infection.
 These parameters define how infectious someone with COVID-19 is and should clarify the risk of acquiring the infection from person to person or environmental (surface) exposure.
 Is everyone equally susceptible to the SARS- CoV-2 virus?
 Are some people immune, and if so, why?
 We have yet to answer these questions reliably, but effective and efficient prevention strategies depend on getting these answers.

 Fortunately, for most people, COVID-19 is a mild illness.
 But for a minority of people, the infection progresses to severe symptoms and even to death.
 Some of the risk factors for progression of disease have been described: men have fared worse than women, as have people with high blood pressure, diabetes, and heart and lung diseases.
 But we don’t know why.
 Understanding the progression of the disease defines what we call the rules of the “pathogenesis” of the organism.
 Progression of disease depends on a delicate balance between the virus and our immune defenses.
 Understanding what shifts this balance is critical to developing strategies to reduce morbidity and mortality.